1995 Fall Garden Flowers

-This series was borne out of the 1992 Wildflowers issue.
-Initially, that project had begun when the USPS asked an artist to produce color sketches of a group of garden flowers.
+This series was born out of the 1992 Wildflowers issue.
+That project had begun when the USPS asked an artist to produce color sketches of a group of garden flowers.
 Instead, the artist gave the USPS illustrations of wildflowers.
-The USPS liked them so much, they decided to create a 50-stamp pane, showing wildflowers that can be found in each state.
+The USPS liked them so much, it decided to create a 50-stamp pane, showing wildflowers that can be found in each state.

-The USPS still liked the garden flowers idea and felt it would also meet consumer demand.
+The USPS still liked the garden flowers idea.
 Part of the push behind these stamps had come from the sale of stamps in supermarkets and other retailers.
-People had reported that they wanted “bright, pretty American stamps,” so the USPS thought that flower booklets might please the public.
-They ran TV commercials and full-page advertisements in stamp publications announcing “The flowers are in bloom at your post office.
+People said they wanted “bright, pretty American stamps.”
+The USPS decided flower booklets would please the public.
+It ran TV commercials and full-page advertisements in stamp publications announcing “The flowers are in bloom at your post office.
 Buy them while they last!” and “Pick up a bunch.”
 The Garden Flowers booklet was the first to be produced on the new Goebel booklet machine, which was the first to print multicolor covers.

 The stamps were issued on May 15, 1993, in Spokane, Washington at the 55th annual Spokane Lilac Festival and International Lilac Society Convention.
-A USPS representative said, “These are supposed to be refreshing, happy stamps that are colorful and bright.”
-Though they didn’t announce it at the time, these stamps were to be the first in a new series of seasonal flower booklets.
+Though not announced at the time, these stamps were to be the first in a new series of seasonal flower booklets.

 The final booklet in the series was issued on January 19, 1996, in Kennett Square, Pennsylvania.
 The flowers selected for these stamps are the hardiest plants that grow anywhere in the country that experiences winter weather.